GLGL0x00/Security_Detection/README.md

 4. Extract the downloaded ZIP archive to your desired location.

 ## Installing the Requirements
 Once you have downloaded the project, you need to install the required dependencies.
+### Note:
 Make sure you have Python and pip installed on your system.
 Then, follow these steps:

 1. Open a terminal or command prompt.
 2. Change to the project directory if you haven't already: